- 2 ounces dried porcini mushrooms, wiped of grit

 Reconstitute the mushrooms in boiling water for 20 minutes until tender, drain and coarsely chop.

-When you are ready to serve, bring a large pot of salted water to a boil, add the pasta and cook for 8 to 10 minutes or until tender yet firm (as they say in Italian "al dente").
+When you are ready to serve, bring a large pot of salted water to a boil, add the pasta and cook for 8 to 10 minutes or until tender yet firm (as they say in Italian "al dente.")
 Drain the pasta well and toss with the Bolognese sauce.
+Shower with basil and pass grated cheese around the table.